manakcodes/eqn-solver-axb-py/README.md

 ## 🐙 How This Project Works

-This program solves a system of linear equations AX = B using matrix algebra.
-If A is invertible, it computes X = A⁻¹ × B, otherwise it reports infinite or no solutions.
-Calculations use NumPy, and output is displayed via Rich.
+This program solves a system of linear equations `AX = B` using matrix algebra.
+If A is invertible, it computes `X = A⁻¹ × B`, otherwise it reports infinite or no solutions.
+Calculations use `NumPy`, and output is displayed via `Rich`.

 ## 🛠️ Tools And Tech Used